Crowns and Bridges

 Dental crowns are custom-fitted tooth prosthetics that are used to replace or restore damaged or missing teeth.
 Crowns – also known as caps – are fixed over the surfaces of natural tooth structures or dental implants.
 Both crowns and bridges are non-removable and must be cemented in place by a licensed dentist.
 Patients who get crown to restore their smiles achieve both the function and appearance of natural, healthy teeth.
-Dr. Suman strives to make a natural looking and feeling crown custom to your smile.
+Our dentists strive to make a natural looking and feeling crown custom to your smile.

 Bridges are used to fill in the gaps left by missing teeth and are anchored in place by the natural teeth or crowns nearest the empty space.
 Bridges are also permanently cemented and non-removable.